w3champions/website-backend/README.md

 - [MongoDB Database Tools](https://www.mongodb.com/try/download/database-tools)
 - [MongoDB Compass](https://www.mongodb.com/products/compass) (not necessary but recommended)

-Export with (this is the open test db, so it might be broken, ask a dev for the connection string to the test db)

 There is a dump of the W3Champions production database from Season 11 here: https://drive.google.com/drive/folders/1mfH_jECJI6kisaA0uBDsXkYxk42FcRF9